marcosadriano05/delivery/README.md

 - Integrate this setup and integration tests on Github Actions on push or pull on branch main.

-- Be able to Deploy only if all the CI pipeline are ok.

-- Integrate the migrations with Supabase migrations to automatic edit the database hosted on Supabase.
+- Deploy on Deno Deploy and Supabase.